oracle/graal/docs/reference-manual/native-image/guides/build-with-reflection.md

 To build a native executable for a Java application that uses Java reflection, dynamic proxy objects, JNI, or class path resources, you should either provide the `native-image` tool with JSON-formatted configuration files or precompute metadata in the code.

-You can create configuration file(s) by hand, but a more convenient approach is to generate the configuration using the Tracing agent (from now on, the agent).
+You can create configuration file(s) by hand, but a more convenient approach is to generate the configuration using the Tracing Agent (from now on, the agent).
 This guide demonstrates how to configure `native-image` with the agent.
 The agent generates the configuration for you automatically when you run an application on a JVM.